Dr. Usha Rajdev

 Dr. Elizabeth Langran

-Elizabeth Langran, Ph.D. is associate professor of Education at Marymount University in Arlington, VA, USA.
+Elizabeth Langran, Ph.D. is a professor of Education at Marymount University in Arlington, VA, USA.
 Dr. Langran started her teaching career in 1992 as a secondary school French teacher.
 She educated U.S. middle and high school students for six years and taught overseas for five years, including in Morocco as a Peace Corps volunteer.
 She earned her Ph.D. in Instructional Technology from the University of Virginia with a certificate in International Leadership in Educational Technology, and then spent five years as assistant professor and director of the Educational Technology program at Fairfield University.
 She has traveled for collaborative technology projects and school visits to Central America, the Caribbean, Asia, Europe, and Africa.
-Dr. Langran is active in the Society for Information Technology in Teacher Education, and co-chaired the Geospatial Technology Special Interest Group before being elected as associate chair to the SITE Teacher Education Council.
+Dr. Langran is active in the Society for Information Technology in Teacher Education, and co-chaired the Geospatial Technology Special Interest Group; she is now serving a 3-year term as the president of SITE.

 Dr. Eric Bubar